Davide-Lotito/BashScripting/README.md

 A collection, which I will make over time, of scripts in Bash to automate some steps.

 * wifi.sh : allows you to turn on / off the wifi network card (Super+W)
-* equalString.sh : An easy script to check if two strings are equal or not
+* equalString.sh : easy script to check if two strings are equal or not
+* postCode.sh : automates the process of publishing your code on GitHub